Buying a Condo in Thailand? Here’s Why You Shouldn’t

 For example, if the World Bank forecasts a contraction of about 10% in the working-age population between 2010 and 2040, then it’s not unreasonable to assume a contraction or stagnation in the economy if production capabilities don’t improve at a rapid enough pace.

-This is the rather unfortunate situation Thailand now finds itself in during the 21st century.
+This is the unfortunate situation Thailand now finds itself in during the 21st century.

 It’s particularly worrying for Thailand as, unlike other countries with a decline of people of working-age, the fall will happen while the country remains an emerging market.
-Consequently, it cannot depend on automatization technologies to make up for the shortfall.
+Consequently, it can’t depend on tech to make up for the shortfall.

 Simple economics dictates that if a factor of production is scarce, then it will cost more.
 Labor is no different.
 If the working-age population declines then the cost of producing everything will rise proportionally.